What OSINT Actually Is

 The Intelligence Cycle

-Every investigation follows a structured process that ensures findings are accurate, relevant, and actionable:
+Every investigation follows a structured process.
+This ensures findings are real, relevant, and useful:

 Use Cases